amiravni/MSGEQ7_ESP8266_WS2812/README.md

    3. Change your WiFi definitions on the "definition.h" file.

-   4. Compile and upload the code via the Arduino IDE.
+   4. Compile and upload the code in MSGEQ7 folder via the Arduino IDE.

    5. Build the circuit from this post: http://www.whatimade.today/graphic-equalizer-using-esp8266-msgeq7-ws2812/

+   6. Upload the webpage folder content to your server, or use it straight from your computer.

-   6. Enjoy!
+   7. Enjoy!

 If you use Ver 1.0: